-When I first took the China project for work I wondered how the Chinese would react to me being an American woman of color, which is a lot of non-traditional Chinese business demographics.
-I found out that outside of a few quizzical looks and picture requests, Shanghai is a very friendly city with an international flair.
+When this writer took on a China project for work, she wondered how the Chinese would react to her being an American woman of color, which is a lot of strange demographics for Shanghai.
+Outside of a few quizzical looks and picture requests, she found Shanghai to be a very friendly city with an international flair.

 I am still in tourist mode so my my favorite things in Shanghai so far are the shopping, the food, the hotels, and of course, sightseeing.